ScazLab/ScazLab.github.io/_posts/2017-09-19-Start-in-the-lab.md

 It is **very useful** and **recommended** to have some degree of understanding of ROS.
 This is a [useful link](https://alecive.github.io/ros_concepts.html).

+## Install the Scazlab software

+If you are going to work on the Baxter Robot, these are the ROS packages you will need to use and install:

+- **Human-Robot collaboration**: The interface with the Baxter (low level) is done in [this repository](https://github.com/scazlab/human_robot_collaboration).
+In there, both perception and control are taken care of.
+The repository `README.md` also details the components of the architecture.
+- **Task Models**: High level POMDP planning is done in [this repository](https://github.com/scazlab/task-models).
+- **Baxter tictactoe**: (non mandatory) the tictactoe demo is located in [this repository](https://github.com/ScazLab/baxter_tictactoe).

 ## Guidelines / options / editor preferences

 Here are some good things to set up before contributing to our code: